onsi/biloba/docs/index.md

 ...there isn't any.
 Or, more correctly, it's all happening for you.
 In both of these statements, `GinkgoT()` serves as the connection point between Biloba and Ginkgo.
 If an error occurs when spinning up or connecting to Chrome, Biloba will tell Ginkgo... and fail the test suite.

-> "Why are 'spinning up Chrome' and 'connecting to Chrome'" separate commands?"
+> "Why are 'spinning up Chrome' and 'connecting to Chrome' separate commands?"

 Good question, we'll dig into that in the [Performance and Stability](#performance-and-stability) section below.